teknoman117/P80C550-EVN/README.md

  > Vout = Vin * (1.2V / Vcutoff);

 Vin is the current input voltage and Vcutoff is the desired voltage for the regulator to shut off.
-Vout is the voltage you should tune the voltage divider to output at that input voltage.
+Vout is the voltage that the voltage divider should be configured to output at that input voltage.
 See the example configurations below.
 The emphasis on maximum voltages is to ensure you are aware that "fresh off the charger" batteries have a notably higher voltage than their nominal voltage (which they will drop to quickly), so be aware of this when tuning the cutoff reference.

-For scenarios directly powering the 5V rail, the voltage divider should be configured to output 1.444V at 5V.
-This will trigger the lower power fault if the rail drops to 4.5V, which is the minimum safe CPU operating voltage.

 ### Example Voltage Divider Configurations
 - Directly powering the 5V rail